Record Keeping Requirements for Not-for-Profit Corporations Governed by the Canada Not-for-Profit Corporations Act

 Megan Wallace

 I am a corporate and commercial lawyer and divide my practice between not-for-profit and charity law and business law.
 I was called to the bar of Ontario in 2010 and the bar of Alberta in 2015.
 Prior to joining Mann Lawyers in August of 2023, I practiced for thirteen years at a mid-sized law firm in Ottawa.
 I am excited to continue this practice at Mann Lawyers LLP.
 In my role as Not-for-Profit and Charity Law Group Lead, I work with a variety of clients from small not-for-profits starting out to large national organizations, advising them on governance, regulatory and compliance matters, transactions and agreements of all kinds.
 I am happy to assist with not-for-profit incorporations and charitable registrations in addition to providing support on more complicated matters.
-In my business law practice, I work with local family-owned businesses and larger organizations that operate across Ontario or Canada.
-I have...
+If you are interested in receiving information from Mann Lawyers about my upcoming webinars presented by the Mann Lawyers Not-for-Profit and Charity...
 Read More

 Read More About Megan Wallace